 2. Band on the Run – Paul McCartney & Wings – 1973

 Band on the Run is about as perfect as an album gets.
 It’s got nine (ten in the U.S.) stunning songs one right after the other.
 After “Band on the Run” and “Jet,” it just gets better with “Bluebird,” “Picasso’s Last Words” and “Nineteen-Hundred and Eighty-Five.”
-Considering that this was all written and created under tough circumstances in Lagos, you have an album that really speaks for itself.
+Considering that this was all written and created under tough circumstances in Lagos and you have an album that really speaks for itself.

 1. Flaming Pie – 1997

 After working with Jeff Lynne on the new Beatles tracks for The Beatles Anthology, Paul was inspired to work with him on his first album since 1993.
 While Lynne’s production can get a little overbearing, Paul brought songs that more than made up for it.
-“The Song We Were Singing,” “Calico Skies,” “Flaming Pie,” “Little Willow” and “The World Tonight” are all great examples of Paul at his best.
+“The Song We Were Singing,” “Calico Skies,” “Flaming Pie,” “Little Willow” and “The World Tonight” are all great examples of Paul at its best.
 Even the lesser tracks (“If You Wanna,” “Used to Be Bad” and “Really Love You”) are still fun to sing along to.
 Band on the Run might be great, but I find myself reaching for another slice of Flaming Pie more often.